 Public displays of affection (PDA) such as kissing, hugging and holding hands are considered public decency offences and could result in arrest, so you should avoid engaging in these behaviours outdoors.

 The law is slightly more flexible for married couples, who are permitted to hold hands, but for the most part, you restrict PDA for behind closed doors.
+To know the ins and outs of airport parking.

 As you can see, some of the laws in Dubai are vastly different to those in the US but don’t let this put you off.
 As long as you’re respectful and abide by them, there’s nothing to stop you from have a wonderful time away.
 So pack your bags, jump in your car, book SFO Airport parking on Looking4.com and head off on the vacation of lifetime.